This article has links to products and services we love, which we may make commission from.

 You can see/hear her sing here!

-During summer, there is always some form of performance, planned or not, kicking off at The Ceilidh Place, The Arch Inn or the Argyll Hotel.
+During summer, some form of performance, planned or not, kicks off at The Ceilidh Place, The Arch Inn, or the Argyll Hotel.

 Ullapool is also home to the Stac Pollaidh, a place for visitors hoping to do a self-guided North Coast 500 hike.

-This easy hill walk takes approximately two hours and the views from the top are now amongst my favourite in Scotland.
+This easy hill walk takes approximately two hours, and the views from the top are now amongst my favourites in Scotland.

 Car park spaces are available at the bottom of Stac Pollaidh; please keep to the designated hike trail for your safety.